 The Polygon Bend R5 combines the lightweight and durable ALX aluminum alloy gravel frame with the group set of the top brands; Shimano GRX allows riders to easily keep their hands over the hood while rattling over rough surfaces.
 Shimano GRX is equivalent to the Shimano Ultegra on a road bike but with a host of details and options that couldn’t be found elsewhere.

 Polygon Bend R5’s frame also comes with a flat mount and carrier ready, allowing you to take loads for your short trip during the weekend.
 The tubeless ready 650x47c performance tire enables the trip over rougher terrain with a lower risk of getting a flat.
 In addition, the hydraulic disc braking system gives a more powerful stopping power regardless of the road conditions.

 Are you interested in getting a perfect gravel bike for touring and exploring more places that a traditional touring bike is unable to offer?
 Come and visit Rodalink at Jurong East and East Coast.
 Only at Rodalink will you find various bikes from the world’s renowned brands that are high in quality at the most reasonable price.

 Besides, you can get everything you need to start your cycling journey as Rodalink also offers a wide range of top brands’ original accessories, parts, and apparels.
-By purchasing through Rodalink, you will not go through the hassle of finding time to assemble your bike part by parts because Rodalink will ensure to deliver your bike right in front of your doorstep in ready-to-ride form.

 On top of that, you can also get special offers and deals by filling out the registration to be part of Rodalink community members.
 Start to explore every place you wish to go and begin your cycling journey only with Rodalink.